ryanpag3/fantasy-boi/README.md

 # Commands
 You can interact with **Fantasy Boi** to get updated information for your fantasy league.

+## Show League Information

+You can issue various commands to get league information responsively

 **Scoreboard** | `!fb scores` or `!fb -s`

 **Matchups** | `!fb matchups` or `!fb -m`